-- 5.(1) Schedule 1 sets out the registration fees for vehicles with an MRC of more than 4.5 t. - (2) If a vehicle falls within 2 or more categories in the schedule, the registration fee for the vehicle is the higher or highest of the fees that could apply to the vehicle. - (3) In addition to the registration fee, an administration fee of \$40.00 is payable for a vehicle that is not a trailer. - (4) For registration for a period of less than 1 year- - (a) the registration fee and administration fee are adjusted according to the number of months (including part of a month) in the period; and - (b) other than for registration up to a common expiry date-a registration adjustment fee of \$29.00 is payable in addition to the registration fee. - (5) If a person registers a vehicle in 1 type in schedule 1, the person must not use the vehicle, or permit the vehicle to be used as a vehicle of another type to which a higher registration fee applies, unless it is registered under the other type.
+- 5.(2) If a vehicle falls within 2 or more categories in schedule 1, chapter 1, the registration fee for the vehicle is the higher or highest of the fees that could apply to the vehicle. - (3) In addition to the registration fee, an administration fee of \$41.00 is payable for a vehicle that is not a trailer. - (4) For registration for a period of less than 1 year- - (a) the registration fee and administration fee are adjusted according to the number of months (including part of a month) in the period; and - (b) other than for registration up to a common expiry date-a registration adjustment fee of \$29.00 is payable in addition to the registration fee. - (5) If a person registers a vehicle in 1 type in schedule 1, chapter 1, the person must not use the vehicle, or permit the vehicle to be used as a vehicle of another type to which a higher registration fee applies, unless it is registered under the other type.